ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/schema-generator/writing-schemas/arguments.md

 }
 ```

-This behavior is true for all arguments except for the special classes for the [GraphQLContext](../execution/contextual-data) and the [DataFetchingEnvironment](../execution/data-fetching-environment)
+This behavior is true for all arguments except for the special class [DataFetchingEnvironment](../execution/data-fetching-environment)

 ## Input Types